thabanibiyela/thabanibiyela.github.io/_pages/featured.md

 Requirements were gathered by analysing historical stakeholder data requests and conducting walkthrough sessions to understand how financial insights are consumed and acted upon.

 Each dashboard provides:
-- **Time series analysis** of account balances across the reporting period
+- **Periodic Overview** of account balances across the reporting period
 - **Monthly variance analysis** with commentary support
 - **Variance split** — attributing total variance to its component drivers (e.g. volume vs. price effects)
 - **Geographic breakdown** by market, with country-level filtering